 Though there was no scholarship for KTH, the good part was the education was free for all students, even for non-EU though things have changed from 2011.

-After post-graduation I worked in Industry for a few years and then decided to go for a PhD.
+After post-graduation, I worked in the Industry for a few years and then decided to go for a PhD.
 And the reason was to get more insight into the field I was already working on.

 - I first worked in Xylem for a very short duration where the job was exciting.
+Xylem is a leading water technology company committed to “solving water” by creating innovative and smart technology solutions to meet the world’s water, wastewater and energy needs.
 I worked on testing, analysing results and looking for improvements.
-I was working on a product based on a new technology for water pumps, which would lead to a better performing motor.
+I worked on a product based on a new technology for water pumps, which would lead to a better performing motor.
 But for me it was more about learning the skills and techniques as a research engineer.

-- My PhD project was aimed at a problem we might face in the future which is non-availability of magnets and hence, the need to redesign motors such that we shall be able to recycle every component that goes into the motor, without impacting the performance of the motor.
+- After that, I decided to do my PhD.
+My PhD project was aimed at a problem we might face in the future which is non-availability of magnets and hence, the need to redesign motors such that we shall be able to recycle every component that goes into the motor, without impacting the performance of the motor.

 PhD gave me a deeper understanding of motor design and other aspects associated with it.
 After PhD I came back to work in the Industry.
 PhD has given me a sense of satisfaction at both an intellectual and technical level and also the chance to apply what I have studied all along.